-This article provides brief information about the process of map transformation in MapTiler Desktop and about map transformations in general.
+This article provides brief information about the process of map transformation in MapTiler Engine and about map transformations in general.
 Map transformation determines the method of converting your picture into a map.
-This is done in MapTiler during the georeferencing stage after at least three control points are set.
+This is done in MapTiler Engine during the georeferencing stage after at least three control points are set.

 The most suitable transformation method is set by default.
 However, you can always adjust this setting manually by clicking on the gear icon (top right) while assigning location visually (georeferencing).